 What you need to know about EGLE and the Coronavirus

-The Michigan Department of Environment, Great Lakes, and Energy (EGLE) continues to inspect facilities, respond to reports of pollution, and enforce laws and permit conditions that protect public health and the environment during the COVID-19 crisis.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) continues to inspect facilities, respond to reports of pollution, process permit requests, and enforce laws and permit conditions that protect public health and the environment during the COVID-19 crisis.

-EGLE is constantly reviewing, tailoring, and amending processes in innovative ways that comply with Gov. Gretchen Whitmer’s Stay Home, Stay Safe executive order, while ensuring that the vital work of protecting Michigan's environment and public health is vigorously pursued.
+EGLE is constantly reviewing, tailoring, and amending processes in innovative ways to minimize the spread of COVID-19 and protect its employees, while ensuring that the vital work of protecting Michigan's environment and public health is vigorously pursued.

 A portion of EGLE's staff have returned to the main office in Lansing and its ten district offices.
 EGLE offices welcome applicants and residents to meet with staff by appointment and for scheduled meetings as long as proper safety measures are followed.
 Guidance will be posted at each office for unscheduled visitors.